MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-communication.md

 | *.dc.services.visualstudio.com |443 |Used by AppInsights to collect telemetry. |
 | | | |

-For GCCC, GCC high, and DoD, the following FQDNs are used by the gateway.
+For GCC, GCC high, and DoD, the following FQDNs are used by the gateway.

 | Ports | GCC | GCC High | DoD |
 | --- | --- | --- | --- |